Does Long-Lasting Love Exist?

 After undergoing such ups and downs in life, Lin Min experienced that there is no true love between human beings, but just fleshly relationships and making use of each other.
 When people are poor there may be some deeper understanding between them, but if they gain both fame and fortune people tend to do away with the old and seek out the new.
 They betray each other, and things like “vows,” “promises,” “undying love,” “everlasting and unchanging,” and “till death do us part” become deceitful lies.
 People do not possess the truth; they cannot see through Satan’s tricks but can only be deceived and corrupted by Satan’s erroneous thinking, and the more they pursue this kind of empty love, the more they live in suffering.

 Later, Lin Min read another passage of God’s words, “I am in the heavens, and I am amongst My creation.
 I am keeping watch; I am waiting; I am at your side….
 His hands are warm and strong; His footsteps are light; His voice is soft and graceful; His form passes and turns, embracing all of mankind; His countenance is beautiful and gentle.
-He has never left, nor has He vanished.
-Day and night, He is mankind’s constant companion” (“God Himself, the Unique II”).
+He has never left, never vanished.
+Day and night, He is mankind’s constant companion, never to leave their side” (“God Himself, the Unique II”).
 Lin Min was deeply moved as she pondered God’s words.
 She thought back on her own experiences and felt that God had always been waiting by her side, with her through every stage in her life.
 When she was hurt and in despair, even wanting to end her very life, God comforted and guided her with His words, assuaging her pain and giving her hope to keep on living.
 When Lin Min was living in pain and couldn’t escape from the fog of her husband’s betrayal, God used His words to reveal Satan’s tactics and methods for corrupting human beings so that she could recognize the root of her suffering and see through Satan’s tricks.
 Then she was able to see the fallacy of the concepts of “Till death do us part” and “Love is supreme.”
 At this point, Lin Min really understood that only God is love, God is most responsible for our lives, and that there is no love between human beings, that there are no true feelings.
 If we cannot come before God, read His words and understand the truth, we’ll only be deceived and harmed by Satan’s erroneous thinking; we’ll never see through its tricks, but will just flounder in a sea of suffering, always living within pain.
 Lin Min could feel God’s true love and salvation for her, and she couldn’t stop herself from offering up a prayer of gratitude to Him: “Oh God, I want to part with my past life of depravity and delusions and from now on seek the truth, living out a life of meaning.
 Thanks be to God!
 Amen!”

 You may also be interested in reading more on our Christian Marriage page, or in the selected articles below: